rchavarria/blog-post-incubator/incubator/posts-list.markdown

 60. Research and document how a CTAGS file can be used in Vim (new post, do not edit the learning post)
 57. Notes on the talk: A short history on Software Engineering, by Paolo Perrota
 21. Book review: Notes to a software team leader, by Roy Osherove

+# Post already posted

+30. How to write ES6 tests with Mocha
+47.X Screencast about solving Project Euler problems
+56. Notes on the talk: Therapeutical refactoring, by Katrina Owen
+20. Book review: JS design patterns, by Stoyan Stefanov
+52. AngularJS tests memory consumption
+58. Create a list of PHP_CodeSniffer rules available by default, and then reply this StackOverflow question (http://stackoverflow.com/questions/16427207/php-codesniffer-rules-documentation), `-s` option outputs sniff codes in the report, and that will help to identify them.
+Looking at the source code, under Standards folder, each standard has a `ruleset.xml` file, that includes all rules with their indexes.
+Very nice place to look for rules to include/exclude
+60. Research and document how a CTAGS file can be used in Vim (new post, do not edit the learning post)
+57. Notes on the talk: A short history on Software Engineering, by Paolo Perrota
+21. Book review: Notes to a software team leader, by Roy Osherove
+63. Notes on the talk: Workflows of refactoring, by Martin Fowler